 This Tracer tool, in the first subpalette of the main tool palette, selects boundaries and uses coincident endpoints and line intersections to trace the perimeter of the geometry.

-- 1. In the Selection tool subpalette, select the Tracer tool.
+1. In the Selection tool subpalette, select the Tracer tool.
 The Message Line reads, Tracer: Pick curve to start trace.
-[Shift = Extend]. - 2.
-Click on a boundary line.
+[Shift = Extend].